nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - Manage records of rooms.
 - Manage allocations of students to rooms in the College.

-**ResiReg** is optimised for OHS admin who are fast typists who are used to MS Excel, and prefer typing over other means of input.
+**ResiReg** is optimised for OHS admin who are fast typists who are used to a Command Line Interface, and prefer typing over other means of input.
 It comes with:

 - A Command Line Interface (CLI) which allows you to access all **ResiReg** features by typing.
 - A Graphical User Interface (GUI) that displays the information you need in a grid format.